 When the Federals tried attacking with bayonets, they found the trenches empty.
 The fight had been unexpectedly hard, with the Federals sustaining 332 casualties (48 killed, 273 wounded, and 11 missing) and the Confederates losing 200.
 But Jackson had fallen, and Vicksburg was now cut off from supplies or reinforcements.

 Many Jackson residents did not know the Confederates had abandoned the town until the Federal troops entered.
 The staff of the Memphis Appeal, which had relocated to Grenada, Mississippi, and then to Jackson after their city fell last year, now fled once more, this time to Atlanta.

 Grant entered Jackson with Sherman around 4 p.m. and was greeted by his son Fred, who had come to the city with Assistant Secretary of War Charles Dana.
-Dana handed Grant a message from Secretary of War Edwin M. Stanton that indirectly referred to the problems Grant had been having with McClernand:
+Fred was nearly captured when he hurried into town before the Confederates had fully left.
+Luckily for Fred, nobody seemed to notice him.
+Dana handed Grant a message from Secretary of War Edwin M. Stanton that indirectly referred to the problems Grant had been having with his Thirteenth Corps commander, Major-General John A. McClernand: